-During my time on the ground I worked very closely with an Afghan interpreter (who’ll I’ll leave anonymous because of ongoing concerns for his safety as well as that of his family).
+During my time on the ground, I worked very closely with an Afghan interpreter (who I’ll leave anonymous because of ongoing concerns for his safety as well as that of his family).
 He was one of the kindest and most courageous men I’ve ever met, and we couldn’t have done our mission without him.

-He had submitted his visa 3 times during his service.
-His third try was January of last year.
+He had submitted his visa three times during his service.
 He is now unemployed because the base he worked at is closed.
 He is now in hiding from the Taliban and in grave danger.
 Every day he has to wait for a visa it gets worse.
 If he doesn’t get it he will have no choice but to attempt the treacherous journey to India through Pakistan with his family.
-If he survives the journey it will cost him most of the money he made with the army.
+If he survives the journey it will cost him most of the money he made with the Army.

 The Interpreter is a short film that functions both as a stand alone piece to assist advocacy efforts, and also as a proof of concept for the feature film currently in development.
 The Interpreter is being produced by Her Pictures in Los Angeles in association with USC Media Institute for Social Change and Interpret America with most of the film’s proceeds going to the non-profit No One Left Behind.
 I’m directing the film, Jenna Cavelle wrote the screenplay and is producing, with Michael Taylor executively producing.
 Our technical advisory team consists of Afghan interpreter, Fahim Fazli, the founders of No One Left Behind, Matt Zeller and Jason Gorey, and the founders of Interpret America, Barry Olsen and Katharine Allen.

 The costs of war are multi-fold and unforeseen at the outset, and the plight of Afghan interpreters is one such element.
 For years these brave men saved the lives of American service members while hazarding their own.
 America now needs to accelerate the process of doing right by them.